ChameleonCloud/docs/source/technical/baremetal.rst

 Introduction
 ________________

-Bare Metal access is a core Chameleon feature.
-When launched, a bare metal node is referred to as an *Instance*.
-It allows you to reserve and launch images on nodes with root access to the node and direct access to the hardware.
-This is useful for computer science experimentation such as power measurement.
-The pre-requisites for launching a bare metal node are:

-- A configured SSH key within the GUI.
-For instructions on creating or importing an SSH key, see the documentation on :ref:`gui-key-pairs`.
-- A reservation at either `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
-For instructions on creating reservations, see the documentation on :ref:`reservations`

-Once you have launched a bare metal instance, you may interact with it using SSH or the Serial Console.
+Before launching an instance, make sure you own a lease.
+About how to create a lease, please see :doc:`reservations`.
+Once your lease is started, you are almost ready to start an instance.
+But first, you need to make sure that you will be able to connect to it by setting up :ref:`gui-key-pairs`.

 ________________________________
 Launching Instances with the GUI
 ________________________________

-You may use the GUI at either `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ or `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
-Make sure that you have created an SSH Key Pair and made a Reservation for the hardware you wish to use.
-After launching an instance, you may access it either by associating a Floating IP address to the instance and logging in via SSH or by using the Serial Console in the GUI.

 .. _baremetal-gui-launch:

 Launch an Instance
 _____________________

-To launch an instance with the GUI, follow these steps:
+To launch an instance with the GUI, follow the steps:

 #.
 In the navigation side bar, click *Project* > *Compute* > *Instances* to get to the *Instances* page.